jamieiguchi/Smart-Contracts-Oracle-Server/README.md

     if (helper.getCurrentWeatherByCityName("Missoula") !== "rain")

-Then, in the terminal, run: nodemon server.js.
+Then, in the terminal, run: `nodemon server.js`.
 Check your log.
 If succesful, then check your deployed contract details on Etherscan.
-You should see that the contract balance was refunded to the owner, with a small amount going to the oracle for the transaction cost.
+You should see that the contract balance was refunded to the owner, with a small amount going to the oracle for the transaction (gas) cost.